floss1138/dbDotCad/README.md

 To find the handle associated with an ename, use the DXF 5 group of the ename's association list:
 Command: `(setq handle-circle (cdr (assoc 5 (entget ename-circle))))`

+Express tools also provides the command `BLOCK?` to show the dxf data, and the `GATTE` to globally change data for a selected attribute (handy for testing).

 When exported from AutoKAD, the block above would have
 key HANDLE, value `'12BFE`
 The Entity handle is a text string of up to 16 hexadecimal digits.
 For [more information of group codes] (http://www.autodesk.com/techpubs/autocad/acad20/